thofos/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

 answers that are not protected by DNSSEC {{?DNSSEC=RFC4033}}.
 This can effectively downgrade clients.
-However, since SVCB indications for oblivious support are just hints, a client can mitigate this by always checking for oblivious target information.
+However, since SVCB indications for oblivious support are just hints, a client can mitigate this by always checking for oblivious gateway information.
 Use of encrypted DNS or DNSSEC also can be used as mitigations.

-When discovering designated oblivious DNS servers using this mechanism, clients need to ensure that the designation is trusted in lieu of being able to directly check the contents of the target server's TLS certificate.
+When discovering designated oblivious DNS servers using this mechanism, clients need to ensure that the designation is trusted in lieu of being able to directly check the contents of the gateway server's TLS certificate.
 See {{ddr}} for more discussion, as well as the Security Considerations of {{?I-D.ietf-add-svcb-dns}}.